If you want to become a Notary Public in New Hampshire, complete the following steps:

 Where will I be able to notarize?

-A New Hampshire Notary can perform notarial acts anywhere within the state's borders.
+A New Hampshire Notary may perform notarial acts anywhere within the state's borders.

 Who can I notarize for?

-Any member of the public, as long as the request meets all statutory requirements for notarization, excluding yourself.
+Any member of the public if the request meets all statutory requirements for notarization, excluding yourself.

 What fees can New Hampshire Notaries charge per notarial act?